Chow Chow History/Origin

 During the 1920s, the breed became popular among the elite.
-Currently, the breed ranks 64th in popularity among the 155 breeds recognized by the AKC.
+Currently, this purebred ranks 64th in popularity among the 155 breeds recognized by the AKC.

-The Chow Chow is known for its dignified, independent nature, often likened to that of a cat.
+The Chow Chow is one of the dog breeds known for its dignified, independent nature, often likened to that of a cat.
 These dogs are typically reserved and prefer to keep to themselves rather than seek constant attention.
 Despite their aloofness, they form strong bonds with their families and are fiercely loyal.

 While they may seem distant from strangers, they are protective and will assertively guard their homes.
 Early socialization is crucial to ensure they are well-adjusted and confident, preventing any behavior issues related to their natural reserve.
 Though they can be stubborn, with proper training and leadership, they make devoted and reliable companions.